in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

   * The AdColonyV4VCReward object that contains information about the completed V4VC reward event.

 **Discussion**<br>
-Using a server-side V4VC reward solution, in the event of a various network problems, a currency transaction will not be instantaneous which can result in this callback being executed by AdColony at any point during your application.
+In the event of a various network problems while using a server-side V4VC reward solution, a currency transaction will not be instantaneous which can result in this callback being executed by AdColony at any point during your application.

 ---
 ####success()####